How long are counseling sessions?

 No. In fact, seeking counseling means you are being proactive and taking care of your mental health and/or your relationship.
 People seek out counseling for all sorts of reasons.
 Seeing a psychotherapist doesn’t mean you’re “crazy” or “something’s wrong with you.”
 It actually means just the opposite.
 It shows you have enough insight and courage to realize you need an outside perspective to help you start feeling better.
 Our mental health and physical health both exist on a continuum meaning they are constantly changing.
 Sometimes our mental health may struggle from time to time.
 It’s best to seek help as soon as you start to notice an issue.
 The sooner you seek help, the more likely your mental health will get back on track quickly and you will be able to return to feeling like yourself again.
 The same is true for your relationship, the sooner you seek out help, the better.

 What geographic areas do you serve?

 My office location in El Dorado Hills allows me to serve clients in Greater Sacramento, California areas including Roseville, Rocklin, Elk Grove, Granite Bay, Davis, Auburn, Placerville, Gold River, Orangevale, Cameron Park, Loomis, Carmichael, Fair Oaks, Rancho Cordova, Jackson, Rancho Murieta, Shingle Springs, and Natomas areas.
-I also offer online counseling appointments for California residents.
+I also offer online counseling appointments for California and Nevada residents.